sciencefair-land/sciencefair/README.md

 > **We've released [:balloon: v1.0 :balloon:](https://github.com/codeforscience/sciencefair/releases/latest)!
 But we're just getting started.
 Check out the [roadmap](#roadmap) to see where we're headed.**

+---

+## Why ScienceFair?

 How we access, read and reuse scientific literature is largely controlled by a few vast publishing organisations.
+Many wonderful innovations are being explored outside those organisations, but they are rarely integrated into the platforms where people actually access science.

-Innovation is rare and slow, and always under the control of platforms.
-We have a vision of a different, better, more inclusive and open future for Science.
+**We have a vision of a different, better, future for science.** A future that's more **fair, inclusive and open.**
+A future where **people can explore and innovate** and where **users control and customise their experience**.

-**ScienceFair is a new kind of desktop science library** that shows one path to that future.
-The main thing that sets it apart? **Freedom from centralised control.**
+**ScienceFair aims to help pave the road to that future.** The main thing that sets it apart? **Freedom from centralised control.**

+---

 We're creating a desktop experience for discovering, tracking, collecting and reading scientific articles that: